 The stakeholders were identified by the topic of their involvement (agriculture, research, and water management etcetera), their role (land owner, community leader, retailer of products etc.), aim and sector (public/private) that relate them to the researched soil threat.
 Gender equality was mentioned in the preparation but not as a goal in itself.
 The results on the stakeholder participation in the first workshop show that some more effort can be made in the mobilization of women as well as men because they were out of balance.
 The data gathering among the stakeholders in the evaluation of the first workshop gave some interesting information.
 They were asked about their roles, their valuation of the soil ecosystem services (ESS), their approach of sustainable land management (SLM) and the impact on their roles when the land management changes.
 Women specifically reminded us of the health of future generations with sustainable soil management where men specifically mentioned terminology like efficiency related to crop production, the combination of these interpretations give a broad spectrum of the stakeholders valuation of the local soil and its possibilities.

-All the data and information contained in the RECARE Project website (www.recare-project.eu) have been subject to a series of rigorous quality assurance procedures.
+All the data and information contained in the RECARE Hub (www.recare-hub.eu) have been subject to a series of rigorous quality assurance procedures.
 However please note the following.